You are here

 Buff Dormeier, CMT

-Managing Director, Investments, Senior PIM Portfolio Manager, Well Fargo Advisors, LLC
+Managing Director, Investments, Senior PIM Portfolio Manager, Well Fargo Advisors, Wells Fargo Clearing Services, LLC

-Armed with proprietary indicators and investment programs, Buff Dormeier dynamically advises affluent individual and institutional clientele on strategies to help meet or exceed their specific investment objectives in what are often uncertain market conditions.
-This is accomplished by utilizing proprietary state of the art portfolio management strategies designed to grow and preserve wealth in a risk conscience manner.
+Armed with research and investment programs, Buff Dormeier dynamically advises affluent individual and institutional clientele on strategies designed to help meet or exceed their specific investment objectives in what are often uncertain market conditions.
+This is accomplished by utilizing state of the art portfolio management strategies designed to grow and preserve wealth in a risk conscience manner.

 Buff is featured in "Technical Analysis and Behavior Finance in Fund Management" – a European book comprised of interviews with 21 successful investment professionals.
 Buff is a double major graduate of Indiana State University participating in both varsity track and cross country as a student athlete.